-34 What are the key legal issues to be determined when structuring a separately managed account?
+What are the key legal issues to be determined when structuring a separately managed account?

 Managing a separate account is usually deemed discretionary portfolio management in Germany.
-As a result, the MiFID II rules of conduct apply.
-If a sub-delegation structure is used for the managed account, the sub-delegation must comply with delegation rules of the KAGB.
+As a result, the Markets in Financial Instruments Directive (MiFID) II rules of conduct apply.
+If a sub-delegation structure is used for the managed account, the sub-delegation must comply with delegation rules of the German Capital Investment Act (KAGB).
 This means that, effectively, the rules of conduct under the KAGB and the other provisions of the KAGB also apply to the delegate manager.
-Also, the sub-delegate's staff remuneration needs to be included in the AIFMD remuneration disclosures of the AIFM.
+Also, the sub-delegate's staff remuneration needs to be included in the Alternative Investment Fund Managers Directive remuneration disclosures of the alternative investment fund manager.